-If you have had high-grade cervical changes or abnormalities (CIN2 or 3) in the past, you have a higher risk of developing a different type of HPV-related abnormality or cancer.
+If you have had high-grade cervical cell changes (abnormal cells) in the past, you have a higher risk of developing a different type of HPV-related change or cancer.
 This risk is small, but we know it can be worrying, so it may help to be aware of symptoms and speak with your doctor about any concerns.

 Not every case of the cancers listed below is caused by high-risk HPV.
 But at least some cases are linked to the virus – usually HPV 16 or HPV 18.

-Just like cervical cancer, vaginal, vulval, anal and penile cancer have precancerous stages – changes in the cells (abnormalities) that can develop into cancer:
+Just like cervical cancer, vaginal, vulval, anal and penile cancer have precancerous stages – cell changes (abnormal cells) that can develop into cancer:

-Sometimes these abnormalities go back to normal without treatment.
+Sometimes these cell changes go back to normal without treatment.
 If they do not and are left untreated, they may develop into cancer.
 This is why it's important to be aware of the symptoms.

-There are no screening programmes for these abnormalities.
-This is because it is more difficult to find them than it is to find cervical abnormalities.
+There are no screening programmes for these cell changes.
+This is because it is more difficult to find them than it is to find cervical cell changes.
 This can be worrying, so it is important to be aware of the symptoms for these cancers.